 The URL may not contain spaces.

-A site cannot link to a blank page, a page with little content, a page where the majority of the content consists of ads, a page that is under construction, or a page with raw or incorrect coding.
+A website cannot link to a blank page, a page where the majority of the content consists of ads, a page that is under construction, or a page with raw or incorrect coding.

 The destination URL cannot use rotating landing pages.

 The URL cannot link directly to an executable file or any download that is not user initiated.